Sustainable Cooks

 As an Amazon Associate, I earn from qualifying purchases.

 Buttermilk is a super versatile ingredient, but sometimes you can’t use the whole container before the expiration date.
-With just a few simple tricks, you can build your own freezer stash of frozen buttermilk to use in so many delicious recipes.

 Sure, there are buttermilk substitutions out there, but sometimes you just want the real stuff without having to run to the store.